Our Favorite Black-Owned Businesses on Amazon

 Alaffia’s hand-crafted, natural skin and hair care is created without parabens, phthalates, synthetic fragrances, artificial colors, mineral oil, and without animal testing.
 The sale of Alaffia products funds their true passion, which is social empowerment projects in African communities.
 These projects help to provide maternal care, school supplies, and construction, reforestation, and more.
 Alaffia offers skincare, body care, hair care, and children’s products.
 Their products have excellent reviews on Amazon and their popular Authentic African Black Soap can be used as a body wash, shampoo, hand soap, or facial cleanser.

 We love food and drink deals on Amazon because you’re able to try so many new and different brands that may not be available in your local grocery store.
 Below are just a few Black-owned food brands that our editors like and recommend.

-Our editor Jim makes his own tea and recommends this loose leaf hibiscus tea from Iya Foods.
+Our editor Jim makes his own tea and recommends this dried hibiscus flower powder from Iya Foods.
 Iya Foods, out of Illinois, sells flours, baking mixes, food powders, and spices & seasonings.
 Shop gluten-free, paleo, and more or grab a gift bundle and try a variety of their products at once.